atlas-outreach-data-tools/atlas-outreach-cpp-framework-13tev/README.md

 ```
 source run.sh
 ```
-The script will interactively ask you for **a few options** which you can type directly (0, 1,..) in the terminal and hit "ENTER".
-These options will ask you: do you want to run over *all the samples* one-by-one, or to run over *only data* or *only simulated samples*?
+The script will interactively ask you if you want to run over *all the samples* one-by-one, or to run over *only data* or *only simulated samples*; you can type directly (0, 1,..) in the terminal and hit "ENTER" to answer.
 The latter options can help you to speed up the analysis, as you can run several samples in several terminals.

-After you choose the options, the code will compile and create the needed ROOT shared libraries, and the analysis selection will begin: it will run over each input sample defined in **main_NNAnalysis.C**.
+After you choose the analysis, the code will compile and create the needed ROOT shared libraries, and the analysis selection will begin: it will run over each input sample defined in `main_NNAnalysis.C`.

 If everything was successful, the code will create in the output directory (`Output_NNAnalysis`) a new file with the name of the corresponding sample (data, ttbar,...).